 I will review NHS advice regularly and will post updates here when I restart face to face sessions or make other changes which might affect the service I offer.

-In the meantime I’m offering remote sessions, by phone or video call (using VSee, a more secure version of Skype, it’s free).
+In the meantime I’m offering remote sessions, by phone.
 I plan to offer earlier and later sessions than usual, and potentially sessions on Saturdays.
-I’m also considering outdoor face to face sessions depending on clearer safety advice.

 I have a lot of experience of working remotely, so I know that some clients are initially doubtful but usually find it better than they expect, and some find they actually prefer remote sessions.
-Here are some points to consider when deciding if you’d like to try remote sessions.
+Here are some points to consider when deciding if you’d like to try this way of counselling.

-Phone or videocall counselling can be more convenient, eg if you have a caring role, if travel time would make sessions awkward, if you sometimes work away, or if physical or mental health issues make it hard to leave home.
+Phone can be very convenient, eg if you have a caring role, if travel time would make sessions awkward, if you sometimes work away, or if physical or mental health issues make it hard to leave home.

-Some clients prefer videocall sessions to phone, as they may feel more connected, while others prefer the privacy, anonymity and simplicity of phone sessions.
+Some clients appreciate the privacy, anonymity and simplicity of phone sessions..